ArtS/arts.github.com/_drafts/using-simple-drop-down-lists-in-ASP-NET-MVC.md

     ![Sign Up form][2]
 </p>

-The following bits and pieces are needed for this task:
+The following bits and pieces are needed:

-* a model to hold the user-entered data
+* a model to hold user-entered data
-* a controller to handle user requests and
+* a controller to handle user requests
-* a view that renders the "Sign Up" form.
+* a view that renders the "Sign Up" form

-Now let's dive right into details.
+Now let's dive right into the details.

 ####Model
 {% highlight csharp %}